ssbc/ssb-subset-replication-spec/README.md

-Feeds in SSB can contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining to a private group.
+Feeds in SSB can contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining to a [private group].
 One could argue that it might be better to have multiple feeds for different applications, but for private groups there is an added security benefit that it is harder to see when you are communicating with which group if you are